fulcradynamics/create-a-custom-gpt/README.md

 **Note** Whenever Fulcra makes changes to the Life API, you will need to re-import the schema.

+You can now click back to return to the main GPT configuration.

 ## ⚙️ [OAuth] Update OAuth application with redirect URL

-After configuring & saving the action, the **Configure** tab will display a **Callback URL** value similar to `https://chat.openai.com/aip/<hash>/oauth/callback`.

-Your OAuth application will need this value in order to complete the authentication process.
+After configuring the action, the GPT configuration section will show a **Callback URL** value similar to `https://chat.openai.com/aip/<hash>/oauth/callback`.
+You will need this value to complete your custom GPT's ability to communicate with the Fulcra Life API.

 Reach out and provide the redirect URL to a Fulcra team member and they will update your OAuth application.
 Once confirmed, this will complete your custom GPT setup and your custom GPT should be able to make requests to the Fulcra Life API on your behalf.